-or [1] 4, but no work or sketch is shown.
+or [1] Xs are placed appropriately, but no loci are drawn.

 [0] A zero response is completely incorrect, irrelevant, or incoherent or is a correct response that was obtained by an obviously or [2] Both loci are drawn, but two or more graphing errors are made, but appropriate points of intersection are labeled.